-Each person's care plan contained individual risk assessments in which risks to their safety were identified such as diabetes.
-Guidance about any action staff needed to take to make sure people were protected from harm was included in the risk assessments.
-Where people's needs changed, the registered manager and staff had carried out a risk assessments and changed how they supported people to make sure they were protected from harm.
-People told us there was adequate staffing to meet their needs.
+Each person's care plan contained individual risk assessments in which risks to their safety were identified such as behaviour that may challenge them and others.
+Risks were clearly detailed and there was guidance for staff to follow to reduce the risk or support the person despite the risk.
+Where people's needs changed, the registered manager and staff had carried out a risk assessments and changed how they supported people to make sure they continued to be protected from harm.

+People told us there was enough staffing to meet their needs.
 Through our observations and discussions with people and staff members, we found there were enough staff with the right experience and training to meet the needs of the people who used the service.
+Some people had 1-1 or 2-1 support both inside and outside the home, which we observed being used to support people.
+Each support worker knew the needs of the residents well, even though some had only been working at the home for a few months.
+Staff appeared to be very busy.
+They told me they felt there were, "Enough staff for 1-1 and 2-1".
+Staff were flexible and there were often longer shifts than initially planned to cover any shortfalls.
+Staff spoken with said they felt there was enough staff around and they didn't mind having to cover when needed.
 The records we looked at such as the rotas and training files confirmed this.
-The registered manager and two members of staff were on duty on the day of our inspection.
-The home had a sleep-in staff overnight.

-Safe recruitment procedures were followed.
-Recruitment files kept centrally at the head office.
-We requested these to be made available before the inspection ended.
-They contained all of the information required under Schedule 3 of The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+Safe recruitment processes were in place.
+The staff files we looked at contained all of the information required under Schedule 3 of The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
 Appropriate checks were undertaken and enhanced Disclosure and Barring Service (DBS) checks had been completed.
-The DBS checks ensured that people barred from working with certain groups such as vulnerable adults would be identified.
-A minimum of two references were sought and staff did not start working alone before all relevant checks had been completed.
+The DBS ensured that staff barred from working with certain groups such as vulnerable adults would be identified.
+A minimum of two references were sought and staff did not start working alone before all relevant checks were undertaken.
+Where the provider had concerns about DBS checks, they had put risk assessments and monitoring processes in place.
 Staff we spoke with and the staff files that we viewed confirmed this.
+The provider had a disciplinary procedure and other policies relating to staff employment.
 This meant people could be confident that they were cared for by staff who were safe to work with them.